Cheers: Remake

 In September 2011, Plural Entertainment debuted a remake of the series on Spanish television, also titled Cheers.
-Set at an Irish pub, it starred Alberto San Juan as Nicolás "Nico" Arnedo, the equivalent of Sam Malone in the original series.
+Set at an Irish pub, it starred Alberto San Juan as Nicolás "Nico" Arnedo, the equivalent of Sam Malone on the original series.
 It also used the original theme song, rerecorded in Spanish by Dani Martín, under the title "Donde la gente se divierte."

 In December 2012, The Irish Film and Television Network announced that casting was underway on an Irish-language version of Cheers produced by production company Sideline.
-The new show, tentatively titled Teach Seán, would air on Ireland's TG4 and features a main character who, like Sam Malone, is a bar owner, a retired athlete and a recovering alcoholic.
+The new show, tentatively titled Teach Seán, would air on Ireland's TG4 and features a main character who, like Sam Malone, is a bar owner, a retired athlete, and a recovering alcoholic.
 However, because of being set in Ireland, the barman is a "former hurling star" rather than an ex-baseball player.
 As of August 2019, the Irish remake has not occurred.

 Cheers: Live on Stage

 On September 9, 2016, a stage adaptation called Cheers: Live on Stage opened at the Shubert Theatre in Boston.
 Comprising pieces of the original TV series, the play was adapted by Erik Forrest Jackson.
 It was produced by Troika/Stageworks.
 The director was Matt Lenz.
-It starred Grayson Powell as Sam Malone, Jillian Louis as Diane Chambers, Barry Pearl as Ernie 'Coach' Pantusso, Sarah Sirotta as Carla Tortelli, Paul Vogt as Norm Peterson, and Buzz Roddy as Cliff Clavin.
-The production was scheduled to tour through 2017, but was cancelled in 2016.
+It starred Grayson Powell as Sam Malone, Jillian Louis as Diane Chambers, Barry Pearl as Ernie "Coach" Pantusso, Sarah Sirotta as Carla Tortelli, Paul C. Vogt as Norm Peterson, and Buzz Roddy as Cliff Clavin.
+The production was scheduled to tour through 2017, but was canceled in 2016.